Sherard Cowper-Coles

-Sir Sherard Louis Cowper-Coles (/ˈʃɛrərd ˈlwiː ˌkuːpər 'koʊlz/ SHERR-ərd-_-LWEE-_-KOO-pər-_-KOHLZ; born 8 January 1955) is a British former diplomat.
+Sir Sherard Louis Cowper-Coles (/ˈʃɛrərd ˈlwiː ˌkuːpər 'koʊlz/ SHERR-ərd-_-LWEE-_-KOO-pər-_-KOHLZ; born 8 January 1955) is a British former diplomat, currently serving as Vice President and Corporate Secretary of the Asian Infrastructure Investment Bank (AIIB).
 He was the Foreign Secretary's Special Representative to Afghanistan and Pakistan in 2009–2010.
 After leaving the Foreign Office, he worked briefly for BAE Systems as international business development director.
-He left BAE Systems in 2013 and is now a senior adviser to the group chairman and the group chief executive of HSBC.
+He left BAE Systems in 2013 to become senior adviser to the group chairman and group chief executive of HSBC, before joining the AIIB in 2025.
 He is also president of the Jane Austen Society.

 Early life and education

 Sherard Cowper-Coles is the son of Sherard Hamilton Cowper-Coles and Dorothy (née Short).
 His grandfather, the metallurgist Sherard Osborn Cowper-Coles, was the son of naval inventor Captain Cowper Phipps Coles.
 He was educated at Freston Lodge School, New Beacon School, Tonbridge School and Hertford College, Oxford, where he read classics.

 In 1982, he married Bridget Mary Elliott.
 Her father was Neil Elliott, a prominent land agent whose brother was the actor Denholm Elliott and whose father had been assassinated while serving as Solicitor-General to the Mandatory Government of Palestine in 1933 and who was buried in Mount Zion Cemetery, Jerusalem.
 The couple have four sons, Henry Sherard, Rupert Neil, Frederick Peter and Myles Philip, and one daughter, Minna Louise.

 In 2011, he divorced Bridget Mary Elliott and married Jasmine Zerinini, a French diplomat, in 2012.
 They have a daughter, Louise Elizabeth.